carineang/tp/docs/UserGuide.md

 Format: `note INDEX [nt/NOTE]`

 * Changes the note of the client contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed client contact list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Example:
 * `note 3 nt/Away for a long time` changes the note of the 3rd client contact from the top